dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 toc: false
 ---

-The traditional project manager is like a lion: king of its jungle and fast going extinct as a species.
+The traditional project manager is like a lion: **king of its jungle and fast going extinct**.

 Let's understand why project manager jobs are disappearing.
 To do that, let's examine how this role originated.

 During the early days of my career, there were a bunch of us programmers at the bottom of the pyramid.
-Next were a few quality assurance team members.
-Then came our offshore lead, the onshore lead cum business analyst (we were an onshore-offshore model).
-Finally, at the top of the pyramid was the king—our project manager, who managed us unruly kids.
+Next were a few QA ( testing ) team members.
+Then came our offshore lead, the onshore lead/ business analyst (worked at an onshore-offshore model).
+Finally, at the top of the pyramid was the king—*our project manager*.
+He managed us unruly kids.

 ![King](/images/verge-extinction-pm/king-300x188.jpeg)

-Only our manager understood the complete software development cycle.
-He was our "one size fits all" problem-solving approach.
+Only our manager understood the complete software development cycle. **He was our "one size fits all" problem-solving approach**.

 - Business-related question?
 Let's ask the manager.
 - Technical query?
 Check with the manager.
 - Process-related help?
 Take a wild guess!

-Essentially, the manager was a shepherd for us sheep.
-And the "need for such a shepherd" created the need for the project manager role.
+**Essentially, the manager was a shepherd for us sheep.
+And the "need for such a shepherd" created the need for the project manager role.**

 This evolution sets the stage for understanding their decline.